Pā

 The word pā ([ˈpaː]; often spelled pa in English) can refer to any Māori village or defensive settlement, but often refers to hillforts – fortified settlements with palisades and defensive terraces – and also to fortified villages.
 Pā sites occur mainly in the North Island of New Zealand, north of Lake Taupō.
 Over 5,000 sites have been located, photographed and examined, although few have been subject to detailed analysis.
-No pā have been yet located from the early colonization period when early Polynesian-Māori colonizers lived in the lower South Island.
 Variations similar to pā occur throughout central Polynesia, in the islands of Fiji, Tonga and the Marquesas Islands.

 In Māori culture, a great pā represented the mana (prestige or power) and strategic ability of an iwi (tribe or tribal confederacy), as personified by a rangatira (chieftain).
 Māori built pā in various defensible locations around the territory (rohe) of an iwi to protect fertile plantation-sites and food supplies.

 Description

 Almost all pā were constructed on prominent raised ground, especially on volcanic hills.
 The natural slope of the hill is then terraced.
-Dormant volcanoes were commonly used for pā in the area of present-day Auckland.
+Dormant volcanoes were commonly used for pā in present-day Auckland.
 Pā are multipurpose in function.
-Pā that have been extensively studied after the New Zealand Wars and more recently were found to safeguard food- and water-storage sites or wells, food-storage pits (especially for kūmara), and small integrated plantations, maintained inside the pā.
+Pā that have been extensively studied after the New Zealand Wars and more recently were found to safeguard food- and water-storage sites or wells, food storage pits (especially for kūmara), and small integrated plantations, maintained inside the pā.

-Recent studies have shown that in most cases, few people lived long-term in a single pā, and that iwi maintained several pā at once, often under the control of a hapū (subtribe).
+Recent studies have shown that in most cases, few people lived long-term in a single pā and that iwi maintained several pā at once, often under the control of a hapū (subtribe).
 Early European scholarly research on pā typically considered pā as isolated points settlements, analogous to European towns.
-Typically pā were a part of a greater area of seasonal occupation.
+Typically, pā were a part of a greater area of seasonal occupation.
 The area in between pā were primarily common residential and horticultural sites.
-Over time, some pā may have become more important as places of display and as a symbol of status (tohu rangatira), rather than purely defensive locations.
+Over time, some pā may have become more important as places of display and a status symbol (te tohu rangatira) rather than purely defensive locations.